 THE RACE BAYS

 Building Two houses the bit of the operation everyone wants to see.
-When the race team is on the road, this can be a pretty lonely place – but when the cars are at home, this cavernous building is a hive of activity.
+When the race team is on the road, this can be a pretty lonely place – but when the cars are at home, this cavernous building is a bustling, busy, hive of activity.
 It's here that the cars are built during the off-season, then housed, stripped and rebuilt continually when racing resumes.
-It's also where the team practices pitstops: using a copy of the rig that goes to the races and a converted RB8, the pit crew hone their skills with hours of repetitive practice – with the occasional variable thrown in by the team manager or chief mechanic just to keep things interesting.
+It's also where the team practices pitstops: using a copy of the rig that goes to the races and a purpose-built electric mule car, the pit crew hone their skills with hours of repetitive practice – with the occasional variable thrown in by the team manager or chief mechanic just to keep things interesting.

 It isn't just the race cars that live here.
-As we have a very active showcar programme, it's not uncommon to see one or two RB7s in their bays, afforded the same obsessive level of attention as the cars getting ready to race.
+As we have a very active demonstration programme it's not uncommon to see one or two RB7s in their bays, afforded the same obsessive level of attention as the cars getting ready to race.

 THE WIND TUNNEL

 Our wind tunnel is the one major department conspicuous by its absence in Milton Keynes.
-Our tunnel is a half hour drive from base – but well worth the trip.
-Aerodynamic prowess has been a mainstay of the Team's successes down the years, and the precision of the results offered by our tunnel has played a large part in that.
+The tunnel is a half hour drive from base – but well worth the trip.

-With 'wind-on' hours restricted in F1, the tunnel isn't spinning 24/7 as it would have done a few years ago, but despite this, the remote location and the ever-increasing sophistication of simulation tools, the wind tunnel is still very much at the heart of the operation.
+With 'wind-on' hours restricted in F1, the tunnel isn't spinning 24/7 as it would have done a few years ago, but despite this, and its remote location, plus the ever-increasing sophistication of simulation tools, the wind tunnel is still very much a lynchpin of the operation.

-The tunnel was constructed in the 1950s and originally used for aeronautical work.
-Scale models of Concorde were among the many illustrious aircraft that passed through its chamber.
-Today little of the original facility remains: after a comprehensive refurbishment, the modern tunnel bears little resemblance to its illustrious predecessor – though it is remains a privilege to work somewhere with so much history in the field of cutting-edge aerodynamics.
+The tunnel was constructed in the 1950s and originally used for aeronautical work when scale models of Concorde were among the many illustrious aircraft that passed through its chamber.
+Today little of the original facility remains: after a comprehensive refurbishment, the modern tunnel bears little resemblance to its eminent predecessor – though it remains a privilege to work somewhere with so much history in the field of cutting-edge aerodynamics.